dpatterbee/strife/README.md

+# Strife

-# A Discord Bot
+A general-purpose Discord Bot with support for custom commands, music playing, moderation etc.

-I think this will be a good bot some day
+Still in early stages of development with different features at varying levels of completeness.